rreusser/trains-and-trails/src/pages/lagunitas-to-mill-valley/index.md

 <span class="intro-meta intro-meta--fare">**Fare**: $24.80</span>
 <span class="intro-meta intro-meta--link">[View on GaiaGPS →](https://www.gaiagps.com/public/8GIVq1Y4Rjwp1c9GzjIn6J2h/)</span>

 Lagunitas has always struck me as the perfect place to start a run.
-Close enough to be accessible by bus, and just on the less-traveled side of all the places you'd want to run.
+Close enough to be accessible by bus, and just on the less-traveled side of all the popular places to run.

 So I had a starting point planned out, but this run suffered—or thrived, perhaps—from a lack of further planning.
 My only real plan was to take the bus to Lagunitas and see where my heart took me.
 The minimal route I planned was to immediately climb Shafter Grade out of Lagunitas to gain Bolinas Ridge, then follow the ridge 10 miles back to Stinson Beach and see about catching a bus.